-The language of instruction is primarily Chinese but a limited number of programs are offered in English.
+The language of instruction is primarily Chinese.
+However, a limited number of programs are offered in English.
 There is an allowance for remedial Chinese language support for successful applicants who are not proficient in the language and who are not applying for the Chinese language study program.

 Eligibility criteria, application procedures and further information about the Chinese Government Scholarship Program are contained in the application procedures document.